 Check your subscriptions periodically and unsubscribe from the ones you no longer actively use.

 Make use of standard email responses to acknowledge the email.
-That way, you know the email have been acknowledged at least.
+That way, you know the email has been acknowledged at least.

-Regularly clear your inbox of unwanted emails since you really don’t want to miss the important ones.#36hourday hack63: De-clutter your inbox regularly Click To Tweet
+Regularly clear your inbox of unwanted emails since you really don’t want to miss the important ones.

 down an inspirational quote on your whiteboard, set it as your screensaver or write it on top of your to-do list to stop you from logging into Facebook.